 The catharsis of a good horror film is hard to beat.
-And when you watch one on Netflix, there’s no creepy walk home or waves of dread as you walk around the cinema car park afterwards.
+And when you watch one on Netflix, there’s no creepy walk home or waves of dread as you cross the cinema car park afterwards.

-	Just keep those lights on a bit later than usual, ok?
+Just keep those lights on a bit later than usual though, ok?

 A generous scoop into everything tense, horrific and gory on Netflix reveals a few surprises.

 First: how good have the last few years been for horror?
 We’ve seen handfuls of modern classics recently, and several of them are ready and waiting on Netflix.
 The service could also do with a bunch more scares, so we'll keep an eye on the Netflix library and add top titles are they appear.
 You can submit your own suggestions at the bottom of this article.

 Upvote your favourite to get these horror movies ranked in an order the devil would give a thumbs-up to.

 - Upgrade your TVs sound with one of the best soundbars to give these movies even more impact

 1. The Ritual

 2017’s The Ritual has a familiar premise, but an unusual feel and tone.
 A group of men in their 30s get together for a walking holiday, an attempt to reconnect after a friend is killed in a botched robbery.

 This isn’t simply a tale of a bunch of disillusioned white guys attempting, and failing, to re-live their glory days with mortgages over their heads.
 But it’s a more engaging and rich starting point, for when things really start to go wrong, than a punch of attractive but irritating teenagers on spring break.